michto2/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure gives us the ability to put functions together and allows the function to run private variables.
+Closure allows us access to functions from a parent scope in the child scope.

 2. Study the following code, then answer the questions below.

 ```js